 I used Gorilla Contact Adhesive Clear to make these wool and denim fabric placemats.
-This is a great glue to use, it isn’t runny so doesn’t go everywhere, it dries clear and is waterproof.
-Therefore, if you spill something on your placemats and need to wipe them clean with a wet cloth you will be able to do so.
+This is a great glue; it isn’t runny and doesn’t go everywhere; it dries clear and is waterproof.
+Therefore, you can do so if you spill something on your placemats and need to clean them with a wet cloth.

-These fabric placemats cost virtually nothing to make as they are made from repurposed materials.
+These fabric placemats cost virtually nothing as they are made from repurposed materials.
 You can add more placemats to your collection every time you wear out an old pair of jeans.
 Each mat takes about 30 mins to 1 hour to make.

 - The seams and hems of old jeans.
-I cut out the double stitched seams of jeans that normally run up the inside leg.
-There is often a double stitched seam across the back of the jeans too, just below the waistband.
+I cut out the double-stitched seams of jeans that normally run up the inside leg.
+There is often a double-stitched seam across the back of the jeans, just below the waistband.

 - Gorilla Contact Adhesive Clear